capprogram/2021bootcamp/git-tutorial/02-creating-a-repository.md

 # 2. Creating a Repository

 Assuming Git is configured, we can start using it.
 Note that Git uses the Bash coding language, and we will employ simple commands in that language.
-Here is a small list of some basic commands that will come up a lot during the entire git tutorial:
+Here is a small list of some basic commands that will come up a lot during the entire git tutorial that aren't git-specific:

   `mkdir [name]` = will make a directory called [name]